jayconrod/bazel-gazelle/Design.rst

 * The list of directories that Gazelle should update.
 * The path of the repository root directory.
 Bazel package names are based on paths relative to this location.

+Extensions may store additional language-specific information in a map inside ``Config``.
+For example:j

-* The current import path prefix and the directory where it was set.
+* The current Go import path prefix and the directory where it was set.
   Gazelle uses this to infer import paths for ``go_library`` rules.
-* A list of build tags that Gazelle considers to be true on all platforms.
+* A list of Go build tags that Gazelle considers to be true on all platforms.

 ``Config`` objects apply to individual directories.
 Each directory inherits the ``Config`` from its parent.
 Values in a ``Config`` may be modified within